19hours/sg-statutes/Acts/Immigration Act.md

 (a) any person who is unable to show that he has the means of supporting himself and his dependants (if any) or that he has definite employment awaiting him, or who is likely to become a pauper or a charge on the public;

-(b) any person suffering from mental disorder or being a mental defective, or suffering from a contagious or infectious disease which makes his presence in Singapore dangerous to the community;
+(b) any person suffering from a contagious or infectious disease which makes his presence in Singapore dangerous to the community;

+[Act 18 of 2012 wef 19/12/2012]

 (ba) any person suffering from Acquired Immune Deficiency Syndrome or infected with the Human Immunodeficiency Virus;